 Spectrum and AT&T effectively own the Los Angeles internet market, given the limitations of franchise areas and difficulty for competing providers to access telephone poles and right-of-ways.

 The level of choice has improved in the last couple years however.
 Depending on your building location and willingness to search manually, some of these options might work for switching over Internet service:

 - Starry Internet: Best internet alternative for apartments.

 - Verizon 5G Home Internet: best fixed 5G service.

 I’m going to assume you’ve already run your address through the FCC broadband map or a similar tool, and now you’re trying to figure out if you seriously only have two options.
 As recently as 2017, the FCC estimated that 61% of the US only has one internet provider above 25 Mbps.
 1

 The bad news: internet service in California is a regulatory mess.
-Even in LA, only half the city has fiber access.
-The rest of us are stuck paying as much as $100/month for only 35 Mbps upload speeds from Spectrum.
+Even in LA, only about a third of the city has fiber access.
+The rest of us are stuck paying as much as $130/month for only 35 Mbps upload speeds from Spectrum.